vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 {{< /notice >}}

-You probably know how to play Noughts and Crosses (or Tic-Tac-Toe).
+You probably know how to play Noughts and Crosses (or Tic Tac Toe).
 It is a two-player game, which is simple on paper - two players take turns marking a three-by-three grid with X's and O's.
 The first player to put three of their markings in a horizontal, vertical or diagonal row - wins!
 As I have said before, the game might seem simple on paper but let's try to recreate it using the `Turtle` module in Python!

 ### Planning

 First, we need to plan our program.
-We can do that by playing Noughts and Crosses in our imagination - let's start!
+We can do that by playing Tic Tac Toe in our imagination - let's start!

 {{< tabs >}}
 {{< tab "Step 0" >}}